Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 Take the Great Lake and Central Plateau route through Deloraine towards Hobart, but take a detour west until you hit Lake St Clair – it will take you about two and half hours.
 Stretch your legs and make time to sit on the rocks by the edge, watching the clouds roll past in the crystal-clear reflection of the lake.

 Spend the next two nights in Hobart at Montacute Boutique Bunkhouse.
 The boutique hostel in Battery Point offers chic accommodation on a budget (and feels nothing like a hostel!).
-It is also within walking distance to Salamanca Square.
+It is also within walking distance of Salamanca Square.
 If you’re after a drink and a tasty meal before you call it a night, head around the corner to Preachers.
+Alternatively, check out some of the other top places to stay in Hobart to choose your own.

 DAY FOUR: HOBART

-Head down to Salamanca Square for breakfast at Machine Laundry Café – a retro style café operating alongside a coin laundromat and serving up an American-diner style menu.
+Head down to Salamanca Square for breakfast at Machine Laundry Café – a retro-style cafe operating alongside a coin laundromat and serving up an American-diner-style menu.
+It is one of a handful of must-try cafes in Hobart.

 Take the 25-minute ferry from Hobart to the Museum of Old and New Art (MONA) to experience the confronting and macabre art inside Australia’s most envelope-pushing museum.
 Note the museum is open Wednesday to Monday 10am to 6pm.

-Some alternative things to do in Hobart can be found here and if you’re arriving on a Saturday you can’t go past a visit to Salamanca Market for all the best produce and gourmet treats your heart could desire.
+There is really no end to incredible things to do in Hobart, but if you’re arriving on a Saturday you can’t go past a visit to Salamanca Market for all the best produce and gourmet treats your heart could desire.

 DAY FIVE: HOBART TO COLES BAY